Pivotal tests for relevant differences in the second order dynamics of functional time series: Finite sample properties

 \section{Finite sample properties}

-\theequation{4.\arabic{equation}} In this section, we report the results of a simulation study conducted to asses the finite sample properties of the tests proposed in Section \ref{sec31}-\ref{sec33}.
-In all scenarios, the empirical rejection probabilities are calculated over 1000 repetitions and the functional processes are generated on a grid of 1000 equispaced points in the interval $[0,1]$ and then converted into functional data objects using a Fourier basis.
+\theequation{4.\arabic{equation}} In order to assess the finite sample properties of the tests proposed in Section \ref{sec31}-\ref{sec33}, we conducted an extensive simulation study of which an overview is provided in this section.
+In all scenarios, the empirical rejection probabilities (ERP) are calculated over 1000 repetitions and the processes are generated on a grid of 1000 equi-spaced points in the interval $[0,1]$ and then converted into functional data objects using a Fourier basis, which we shall denote by $\{\psi_k\}_{k \ge 1}$.
 In order to define the self-normalization sequence we used the measure $\nu =\frac{1}{n-1}\sum_{i=1}^{n-1}\delta_{i/n}$, where $\delta_\eta$ denotes the Dirac measure at $\eta \in [0,1]$.
 Simulations reported below are conducted with $n=20$.
-Other values were also considered but we found comparable results for all other choices of $n$ for which the positive mass is sufficiently bounded away from the boundaries.
-In order to provide the relevant tests, it is important to be able to trace back the distances $\Delta, \Delta_{\Pi,k}$ and $\Delta_{\lambda,k}$, which is not always an obvious task as explicit expressions of the eigenelements of the spectral density operator can be notoriously hard to find.
-In all simulations, the estimator of the spectral density operator is obtained using a Daniell window with bandwidth $b_T = T^{-1/3}$.
-The result are given for $a=0$, $b=\pi$ but tests were also done pointwise, with similar results. \\
+Other values were also considered but we found comparable results for all other choices of $n$ for which the positive mass is sufficiently bounded away from the boundaries see also Remark \ref{remarkh0} for a heuristic explanation of this observation).
+In the simulations reported below, we used a Daniell window with bandwidth $b_T = T^{-1/3}$ to estimate the sequential spectral density operators.
+Self-evidently, a more sophisticated calibration could provide better results but we found that moderate variations of the bandwidth did not fundamentally change the findings as presented in this paper. \\